agopalareddy/agopalareddy.github.io/_pages/about.md

 ### Let's Connect

-I'm always interested in collaborating on projects at the intersection of AI and social impact.
+I'm always interested in collaborating on projects at the intersection of technology and impact.
 Feel free to [reach out](mailto:a.gopalareddy@wustl.edu) or explore my [CV](/cv/) for more details.